 Furthermore, if a person’s desires for end-of-life care or the disposition of their personal property are not put in writing, there’s no guarantee that they will be respected.
 This leaves seniors extremely vulnerable to others’ whims, whether they are well-intentioned or self-serving.
 Such a lack of information also puts a significant burden on loved ones who either do not have the legal ability to advocate for the senior or are forced to make decisions on the senior’s behalf, without knowing what they would have wanted.

 A certified elder law attorney (CELA) can help seniors retain as much control over their own lives as possible by helping them make decisions and preparations in advance.
 He or she will draft documents that will determine who will make decisions about a senior’s health care, who will handle the senior’s financial affairs, and how their friends and family will come to understand these wishes and avoid arguments over who should get to be in charge.

 Legal Issues That Elder Law Attorneys Handle

-Hiring an Elder Law attorney is practically a necessity for anyone facing the aging process, particularly when a debilitating disease or condition is likely to be involved.
-The special legal issues handled by an Elder Law attorney are:
+Hiring an Elder Law attorney is a necessity for anyone facing the aging process, particularly when a debilitating disease or condition is involved or likely to develop.
+The special legal issues handled by an elder law attorney include:

 - Health and personal care planning (health care powers of attorney, living wills)

-- Financial representation (financial power of attorney, financing housing options, estate, income and gift tax matters)
+- Financial representation (financial powers of attorney, financing housing options, estate planning, income and gift tax matters)

-- Planning for long-term care (determining public benefits such as Medicaid for long-term care needs and protecting assets)
+- Planning for long-term care (identifying useful public benefits, such as Medicaid, obtaining and maintaining eligibility, and protecting assets)